-Optimizing negative buoyancy and mechanical production while minimizing cost.
+Optimizing negative buoyancy and pipeline protection while minimizing cost

 Concrete weight coating provides reliable negative buoyancy as well as protection from harsh environments and mechanical damage that can occur—to both the pipe and its thermal insulation coating—during handling, transportation and pipe installation.

-The coatings can be applied over anti-corrosion and thermal insulation systems and can be applied in different densities to meet each project’s unique needs.
+A concrete pipe coating can be applied over anti-corrosion and thermal insulation systems and applied in different densities to meet each project’s unique needs.
 Their excellent compression resistance meets the most stringent international specifications.

 The concrete is prepared in an automated batching plant using aggregates (e.g., sand, iron ore), cement and water.
 The mix is applied on the pipe by impingement or compression while one or more reinforcing wire meshes are incorporated, depending on the required coating thickness.

-Shawcor owns several mobile application plants that can be quickly mobilized for operation near any project site in the world—greatly reducing logistics costs and schedules.
+Shawcor owns several mobile application plants that can be quickly mobilized for operation near any project site in the world—greatly reducing logistics costs.

-Compression Coat is a concrete coating system that uses a side-wrap application process and is designed to provide negative buoyancy and mechanical protection for pipelines in subsea and wet environments.
+Compression Coat is a concrete pipe coating system that uses a side-wrap application process and is designed to provide negative buoyancy and mechanical pipeline protection in subsea and wet environments.

 Wrapheavykote is a heavy concrete coating required to avoid buoyancy to underwater pipeline.